 According to Forbes, millennials are currently “poised to be the nation’s biggest spenders, as they move into their prime earning and spending years”.
 As a result, millennials’ online shopping habits are often the focus of online retailers’ ecommerce strategies.
 But do you really understand their purchasing behaviors as well as you think?

 Born between 1980-1994, the Millenial is often typecast as an entitled 20-something who is still financially dependent on their parents.
 However, in 2020, those in their late 30s now fall into the Millennial category.
 Many, if not most, have children, mortgages, and careers.
 They didn’t necessarily grow up with ecommerce in the way that Gen Z has.

 Customer-centricity is also key to millennial brand loyalty.
 60% of millennials state they are loyal to brands they currently purchase from if treated well.
-The flipside of this is, they move on quickly if your customer service or shopping experience doesn’t live up to their expectations.
-As a generation, they shop around online to research and compare prices, and 66% say they would switch brands if offered a 30% discount.
+On the other side, they move on quickly if your customer service or shopping experience doesn’t live up to their expectations.
+As a generation, they shop around online to research and compare prices.
+It has been found that 66% say they would switch brands if offered a 30% discount.